tldrio/tech-knowledge/blog/articles/scripting.md

-Stop procrastinating, start scripting productivity, script false true
+Title: Stop procrastinating, start scripting
+Tags: productivity, script
+Autopost: false
+Private: true

 When working on a project we always face repetitive parts.
 But we don't have to spend as much time for those tasks as we usually do.
 We love
 thinking: "I just have to do it once and then I'm